Thalia Henry recommends then the wind came by Iona Winter - Steele Roberts, 2018

 I was drawn to pick up this poetry and story collection because of the simple, yet stunning cover, white on black, birds circling a cliff face.
 The poet, Iona Winter, though we've not met, lives in Karitane, where I grew up, and I was curious whether the image reflected the Huriawa Peninsula and the wild natural landscape, home to two breathing blowholes.
 The collection is divided into four parts: Whenua Earth, Angi Air, Ahi Fire and Wai Water.
 I read this collection in four sittings.
-Like the blowholes, each section working as a whole and each piece standing alone inspires reflection and needs breathing space.
+Like the blowholes, each section works as a whole and each piece standing alone needs breathing space.

-Iona Winter weaves themes of humanity, dysfunction, and adversity beneath a bicultural lens, pertaining to a personal and indigenous connection with nature, whanau and community.
+Iona Winter weaves themes of humanity, dysfunction, and adversity beneath a bicultural lens, prevailing to a personal and indigenous connection with nature, whanau and community.
 She illustrates stark truths with a pervading sense of hope and resilience.
 The collection includes a clear synthesis with identity: past, present and future.

 As Siobhan Harvey says on the back cover, Iona's poems are "complex, traumatic, and ultimately celebratory.
 This book confirms Iona Winter as a profound writer who is a welcome, necessary voice in the literature of Aotearoa, New Zealand."

 then the wind came is available from Steele Roberts and at your local bookstore..